 Launched in 2009 by chief executive officer Amanda Hesser and president Merrill Stubbs out of New York City, Food52 has grown from an online community of aspiring cooks to a formidable media brand.
 There are cookbooks, a podcast, and a YouTube channel.
-Of course, let's not forget about all the recipes, articles, and shop online.
+And of course, let's not forget about all the recipes, articles, and online store.

 Because Food52 believes every meal can be beautifully effortless, and every gathering can be a backdrop for connection, it covers all aspects of eating with the type of versatility that's akin to salt and pepper.
-And all the while, it makes it look good, too.
+And all the while, the company makes the work look good, too.

 So when the founders decided to expand their creative space for more content earlier this year, they already had a few things in place.
 For starters, they had the location: a 1,500-square-foot area two floors above their Chelsea headquarters that they dubbed "the annex."
 Secondly, they had Brad Sherman and Nina Etnier of Float Studio, who helped them design that flagship space.

 "We wanted a space with a more modern feel than our other two kitchens, one with more graphic lines and stronger tones, but with the familiar warmth of our aesthetic," Hesser says.
 "It was important to us that this space feel strongly related to our main office, but with a sense of evolution."